joar7160-byte/threat-hunting-Import-Export-Compromise/README.md

 Answer: 78.141.196.6

 🚩 11.
-C2 Port
-Identify the destination port used for command and control communications
+C2 Port: Identify the destination port used for command and control communications

 `````kql
 DeviceNetworkEvents